NickChlam/AzureFunctionsDemo/readme.md

             outputBlob.WriteLine($"Purchase Date: {DateTime.UtcNow}");
 ```
 ### 3) When a new item is added to BlobStorage (payments), Send Receipt to Customer - EmailReceipt.cs
-* This function is triggered when a new item enter blob storage at payments location via the Blob trigger attribute
+* This function is triggered when a new item enters blob storage at payments location via the Blob trigger attribute
 ``` c#
 [BlobTrigger("payments/{recId}.txt",
 ```